frasertweedale/notes-redhat/ietf/acme-disovery.md

 ## DNS Security

-Without ACME service discovery, an ACME client must be configured or hard-coded to use a particular ACME server, specified as the HTTPS URI of the server's directory resource.
+Without ACME Service Discovery, an ACME client must be configured or hard-coded to use a particular ACME server, specified as the HTTPS URI of the server's directory resource.
 Typically the host will be a DNS name rather than an IP address, and one or more DNS queries